noahdixon/toystore/docs/DesignDoc.md

 ### Order Service
-The Order Service implements a gRPC server in order to expose several interfaces defined in the orderservice.proto file to the Frontend Service and to other Order Service instances (nodes).
+The Order Service implements a gRPC server in order to expose several interfaces defined in the `orderservice.proto` file to the Gateway Service and to other Order Service instances (nodes).
-Similar to the frontend server, a ThreadPoolExecutor is used to generate a built-in thread pool for handling concurrent RPC's.
-The first two interface methods are for servicing client requests forwarded from the Frontend Service:
+Similar to the Gateway server, a ThreadPoolExecutor is used to generate a built-in thread pool for handling concurrent RPC's.
+The first two interface methods are for servicing client requests forwarded from the Gateway Service:

 1. The `buy` method attempts to purchase a product from the catalog by calling `changeStock` on a gRPC stub to the Catalog Service.
 If the call is successful, an `OrderNumberGenerator` generates an order number for the order in a synchronized manner so that each order number is unique.
 The order information is then added to the Order Service's log, which is implemented using an SQLite database file.
 The order is also propagated to other online Order Service nodes using the `AcceptOrdersResponse` interface method.
-Finally, the order number is returned to the Frontend Service.
+Finally, the order number is returned to the Gateway Service.

-2. The `queryOrderNumber` method searches the order log for an order based on its order number, and if found returns the data associated with this order to the Frontend Service (product name, quantity, and order number).
+2. The `queryOrderNumber` method searches the order log for an order based on its order number, and if found returns the data associated with this order to the Gateway Service (product name, quantity, and order number).

 #### Replication